aidkor/aidkor/README.md

 <h3>About Me</h3>

-- 🎯 I’m currently working on [A software system for autonomous control of the drone during connection loss](https://github.com/aidkor/DACS)
+- 🎯 I’m currently working on a [Software system for autonomous control of the drone during connection loss](https://github.com/aidkor/DACS)

 - 📚 I'm interested in studying various fields, but I'm currently conducting research in **the military domain**, focusing on technologies and related subjects to enhance, modify, and upgrade military technology.